schnerd/chrome-headless-screenshots/README.md

 ## Using headless Chrome as an automated screenshot tool

-Chrome 57 brings headless browser support to Linux, and Chrome 59 will have cross-platform support (currently in beta).

-This repo contains an example implementation of using Chrome as an automated screenshot tool on linux, which is a common use case for PhantomJS.
+This repo contains an example implementation of using headless Chrome as an automated screenshot tool on linux, which is a common use case for PhantomJS.

 Contributions are welcome.

 ### Setup

-The setup below was used on a vagrant running Ubuntu 14 Trusty Tahr.
+The setup below was used on a [Vagrant](https://www.vagrantup.com/) running Ubuntu 14 Trusty Tahr.
 It assumes you've already cloned the repo and run `npm install`.

 ```sh
 # Install Google Chrome